sw-dev-lisa-s-nh/sw-dev-lisa-s-nh/README.md

 - 🌎 I love writing code -- and would love to be coding full-time!
 (Back-End, Front-End or Full-Stack Dev)
 - 🌳 I’m branching into Front End Web Development
      - 💻 after studying JavaScript on my own, I'm 2/3 of the way through a Front End Coding Bootcamp!
-     - ✅ JavaScript  ✅ HTML   ✅ CSS   ✅Bootstrap   ✅ JQuery   ✅ AJAX, &  ✅ Intro to React!   ▶️ Web API with React, here I come!
+     - ✅ JavaScript  ✅ HTML   ✅ CSS   ✅Bootstrap   ✅ JQuery   ✅ AJAX, &  ✅ Intro to React!   ▶️ CRUD with React, here I come!
 - 🏫 I spend my time Mentoring Promineo Tech Back End Software Development Students, and Coding! 🖥️
 - 💬 Ask me about:  Java, MySQL, Databases, & SpringBoot AND JavaScript, Chai & Mocha, HTML, CSS & Bootstrap
     - 💻  If you are a Promineo Tech student, I'm here to help; if not, ask anyway!